Accio/AMIDD/docs/README.md

 Sander, and Dr. Juliane Siebourg-Polster to share with us their industrial research experience in applied mathematics and informatics in drug discovery.

+* Dr. Thomas Sander studied organic chemistry in Marburg, Germany (PhD with Prof. RW Hoffmann).
+Then he did a post-doc in cheminformatics with JB Hendrickson, Brandeis University, Waltham, Massachusetts.
+After that he worked for 5 years at Roche developing applications/databases for drug discovery.
+  Dr. Sander joined Actelion as one of the first employees building up and shaping the drug discovery software landscape with a growing team for 20 years.
+Now he is at Idorsia and mainly works on Open-Source cheminformatics projects.

 ## Student presentation topics and reference papers

 You can vote for your presentation topics via [Google Form](https://forms.gle/pov9pfaitWAwVoFS9) by November the first.